spress/spress.yosymfony.com/src/content/docs/developers/index.md

 ## Create a plugin manually {#manual-plugins}

 We recommend to use `new:plugin` command but if you want... you can do it by hand.
 It's recommended to create each plugin in a separate folder and with a `composer.json` file.
 With [Composer](https://getcomposer.org), you can create reusable plugins available to others using [packagist.org](https://packagist.org/) and [Github](https://github.com/).
+Any file ending in `.php` inside `plugins` directory will be loaded before Spress generates your site.

 Here you can see an [example](https://github.com/spress/Github-metadata-plugin) of a plugin.